Updated on November 20, 2014.

 My friend loves her pill.
 Should I just go on that one too?

-Maybe, but you still have to discuss it with your doctor to find out for sure.
+Maybe, but you still have to discuss it with your health care provider to find out for sure.
 Just because it works for your best friend doesn’t mean it’s the perfect pill for you, and vice versa.
-Every body is different, and you really have to try it to know if it’s right.
-Fortunately, most women who use the pill do just fine.
+Every body is different, and you really have to try it to know if it’s right for you.